 During this process, no critical voids in service delivery were identified.
 However, the need for additional attention to standard of coverage was determined to be the highest priority recommendation in constructing the department's strategic plan.
 Aligning resources with outcome based goals in a more measured way will enable the Fire Chief and City Manager to better understand what level of service they are capable of on a day-to-day basis, and how changes in inputs such as personnel, equipment, and processes will result in changes to the outcomes.
-Furthermore, elected officials and citizens will benefit from a better understanding what level of service the greater inherent risks.
+Furthermore, elected officials and citizens will benefit from a better understanding what level of service the department is providing citywide, and what geographical areas of the city have greater inherent risks.